 The Authority is exposed to various risks of loss related to automobiles and general liability.
-The Authority is partially self-insured in the amount of approximately \$500,000 for each general liability claim and \$500,000 for each automobile claim subject to a stop loss aggregate of \$1.25 million.
+The Authority is partially self-insured in the amount of approximately \$500,000 for each general liability claim and \$500,000 for each automobile claim subject to a stop-loss aggregate of \$1.25 million.
 The Authority purchases commercial insurance for claims in excess of this self-insured retention limit to cover various other risks of loss.
 Settled claims have not exceeded this commercial coverage in any of the past three fiscal years.
-The Authority maintains workers compensation insurance through Liberty Mutual's guaranteed cost policy.
-The Authority has recorded a liability related to workers'

-compensation for the period of time when the Authority purchased loss sensitive insurance policies.
+The Authority maintains workers' compensation insurance through Liberty Mutual's guaranteed cost policy.
+The Authority has recorded a liability related to workers' compensation for the period of time when the Authority purchased loss sensitive insurance policies.
 A loss sensitive policy requires the insured to pay that portion of the premium that is in excess of a minimum premium.
 It is also subject to a maximum premium.

 The Authority has established a liability based on actuarial estimates of the amounts needed to pay prior year and current year claims and to establish a reserve for catastrophic losses.
-That liability, which is for workers' compensation, general, and automobile claims was approximately \$2.3 million and \$2.8 million at May 31, 2011 and 2010 and is based on the requirements of GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
+That liability, which is for workers' compensation, general, and automobile claims was approximately \$1.9 million and \$2.3 million at May 31, 2012 and 2011, respectively, and is based on the requirements of GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.

-Changes in the Authority's workers' compensation claims liability amount in fiscal 2011 and 2010 were:
+Changes in the Authority's workers' compensation claims liability amount in fiscal 2012 and 2011 were as follows:

-Year ended May 31
+1 cai chucu May 31

-2011 2010
+2012 2011

 (In thousands)

-Unpaid claims, beginning of fiscal year \$ 568 464

-Changes in the estimate for claims of all years (157) 104
+Unpaid claims, beginning of fiscal year Changes in the estimate for claims of all years \$ 340 (61) 568 (157)

-Claim payments (71)
+Claim payments - (79) (71)

-Unpaid claims, end of fiscal year \$ 340 568
+Unpaid claims, end of fiscal year \$ 200 340